ESHA Research and TraceGains Transform Nutritional Labeling

-ESHA Research is the leading provider of food formulation and labeling compliance software, commonly known as Genesis R&D®.
+In late 2017, TraceGains announced a groundbreaking strategic partnership with ESHA Research, the leading provider of food formulation and labeling compliance software, commonly known as Genesis R&D®.

-ESHA has developed a new workflow tool for Genesis R&D, DataLink, which calls ingredient data from the TraceGains Supplier portal and imports the data into the Genesis R&D database.
+ESHA has developed a new workflow tool for Genesis R&D, DataLink, which calls ingredient data from the TraceGains supplier portal and imports the data into the Genesis R&D database.
 DataLink allows for shared customers to update supplier ingredient data without having to enter nutrient amounts manually.

-With the DataLink application, anytime an update is made to a supplier ingredient in TraceGains, users will be able to review a side-by-side comparison of the nutrient data and import the updated information directly into the Genesis R&D database.
-If users find no matching items, they can create a new ingredient in the database.
+With the DataLink application, anytime an update is made to a supplier ingredient in TraceGains, users will now be able to review a side-by-side comparison of the nutrient data and import the updated information directly into the Genesis R&D database.
+If users find no matching items, they can then create a new ingredient in the database.

 ESHA Research, founded in 1981, offers a variety of nutritional analysis and label development solutions to ensure regulatory compliance.
-Also, ESHA Research offers software and regulatory compliance consulting and label-generation services.
+ESHA Research also offers software and regulatory compliance consulting and label-generation services.